dennishnf/project-arxiv-citation-network/README.md

 Title: Higgs inflation in the Palatini formulation with kinetic terms for the  metric

 Top 4 , Id arXiv: 1501.05671 , Centrality: 0.002
-Title: Resurgence and the Nekrasov-Shatashvili Limit: Connecting Weak and  Strong Coupling in the Mathieu and Lam'e Systems
+Title: Resurgence and the Nekrasov-Shatashvili Limit: Connecting Weak and  Strong Coupling in the ...

 Top 5 , Id arXiv: 1607.01001 , Centrality: 0.0019
-Title: Dark Matter from a Classically Scale-Invariant $SU(3)_X$
+Title: Dark Matter from a Classically Scale-Invariant SU(3) X

 Top 6 , Id arXiv: 0710.4947 , Centrality: 0.0018
 Title: Physics at a future Neutrino Factory and super-beam facility